Syracuse Orange football: Archbold Stadium

 Upon its completion in 1907, Archbold Stadium was touted as the "Greatest Athletic Arena in America."
 Designed to resemble the Roman Coliseum and to never become outdated, Archbold Stadium was a trademark of Syracuse Orange football.
 The stadium was named for John D. Archbold, who donated $600,000 for the project.
 The Orange battled for victory inside the walls of Archbold Stadium from 1907 until 1978.
 Orange fans of the early 1900s were astonished by Archbold's unique design.
 The stadium's front entrance defined the character of Archbold, which consisted of an impressive cement arch and two epic towers, which extended high above the archway.

-In addition to providing the university and the fans with an aesthetically beautiful stadium, Archbold gave the Orange football team a distinct home field advantage for all 71 years of its existence.
+In addition to providing the university and the fans with its stadium, Archbold gave the Orange football team a distinct home field advantage for all 71 years of its existence.
 The Orange went 265–112–20 all-time at Archbold, and at times were nearly unbeatable.
-From 1915 to 1927, Syracuse achieved a remarkable home record of 61–10–6.
+From 1915 to 1927, Syracuse achieved a home record of 61–10–6.
 Then, during the 11-year stretch from 1958 to 1968, the team in Orange won 47 and lost only 6 games played at Archbold Stadium.

 Toward the end of the 1970s, Syracuse University was under pressure to improve its football facilities in order to remain a Division I-A football school.
 Archbold Stadium could not be expanded; earlier in the decade it had been reduced from 40,000 seats to 26,000 due to fire codes.
 Therefore, Syracuse University decided to build a new stadium on the site of Archbold, which, appropriately for Syracuse's often cold weather, was to have a domed Teflon-coated, fiberglass inflatable roof.
 While the JMA Wireless Dome was being built during the 1979 season, Syracuse played "home" games at three different locations—Giants Stadium, home of the NFL's New York Giants; Rich Stadium (now known as New Era Field), home of the NFL's Buffalo Bills; and Schoellkopf Field, home of the Cornell Big Red.